UCDavisLibrary/website-element-bundler/README.md

 # Dist Build

-Important! update the version number in [/lib/element-bundle-loader.js](./lib/element-bundle-loader.js).
-This will ensure that when elements are deployed to the website, the cache is blown away.

-To generate a dist build, run `npm run dist` after editing the element-bundler-loader script.
+To generate a dist build, run `npm run dist`.
 This will generate *.bundle.js and *.ie-bundle.js scripts.
 Both will be minified.
 Serve the dist directory with [http-server](https://www.npmjs.com/package/http-server).
 You should see all website widgets in all browsers (including Firefox, Edge and IE11).

-Finally, copy over the [/dist/lib](./dist/lib) folder to the websites wp-content/themes/ucd-lib/html/dist folder (you can wipe and replace).
+Copy over the [/dist/lib](./dist/lib) folder to the websites [wp-content/themes/ucd-lib/html/dist](https://github.com/UCDavisLibrary/ucd-lib/tree/master/wp-content/themes/ucd-lib/html/dist) folder (you can wipe and replace).

+Important! update the ```CUSTOM_ELEMENT_VERSION``` version number in [element-loader.twig](https://github.com/UCDavisLibrary/ucd-lib/blob/master/wp-content/themes/ucd-lib/views/includes/element-loader.twig) in the main library website twig code.
+This will ensure that when elements are deployed to the website the cache is blown away.

 Now test on the website.

 # Using elements with the library website.